 Quảng Bình was, we learned, the birthplace of both General Giap and President Diem, two Vietnamese nationalists who ended up on different sides of history.
 The highway had been, we were told, a section of the Ho Chi Minh Trail and there was a slightly surreal sense about an ordinary highway sign giving the mileage to Khe Sanh, famous for a long and bloody siege suffered by US Marines.

-It was on to Paradise Cave, just one of many caves in PhongNha park and we saw only a section near the entrance.
-Paradise Cave is said to be the largest in the world, several kilometers long with rivers, beaches and space for a 40 storey building.
+It was on to Paradise Cave, just one of many caves in PhongNha park.
+It is huge and we saw only a small section near the entrance.
+It is said to be the largest cave in the world, several kilometers long with rivers, beaches and space for a 40 storey building.
 People spend days exploring it and I can see why.
 The cave is magnificent.
 It’s also dark despite the excellent lighting but a few photos made the cut.